sophiasoares/TripPlanner/README.md

 # TripPlanner
-Trip Planner simple app written in Java
+Trip Planner app written in Java

 The app is intended to help people to organise their trips beforehand.
 On the main menu, you can select your destination among the 3 possible options and the date of your trip.
 If the date is not valid, a popup window will show up with a warning.